NickTimosh/sql_active_and_churn_students/README.md

 ## Terms and Definitions

-* Active students - all students with scheduled lessons for the given month
+* Active students - all students with scheduled lessons for the given month;
-* Churn students - students with no lessons on the balance (considered as churn students if it's more than 8 days before next payment)
+* Churn students - students with no lessons on the balance (considered as churn students if it's more than 8 days before next payment);
-* Sleeping  students - students with positive balance and paused visiting (considered as sleeping students if it's more than 30 days before next lesson)
+* Sleeping  students - students with positive balance and paused visiting (considered as sleeping students if it's more than 30 days before next lesson);
-* Rehab students - students switched back from churn status (Churn Rehab) or sleeping status (Sleeping Rehab)
+* Rehab students - students switched back from churn status (Churn Rehab) or sleeping status (Sleeping Rehab).

 ## Main stages